The Next Story

 About the Author

 A pastor, noted speaker, and author of numerous articles, Tim Challies is a pioneer in the Christian blogosphere.
-More than thirty thousand people visit Challies.com each day, making it one of the most widely read and recognized Christian blogs in the world.
-Tim is the author of several books, including Visual Theology and The Next Story.
+Tens of thousands of people visit Challies.com each day, making it one of the most widely read and recognized Christian blogs in the world.
+Tim is the author of several books, including Visual Theology and Epic: An Around-the-World Journey through Christian History.
 He and his family reside near Toronto, Ontario.

 If I outsource memory, is it an advance or a loss?
 Where is wisdom in the immediacy of the information explosion?
 Can we really affirm biblical authority when Wikipedia is truth?
 Tim Challies uses theoretical, experiential, and theological lenses to give a prophetic assessment of our digital age.
 He unpacks the opportunities of increased connection as well as the new Gnosticism of the dis-incarnations of the virtual society.
 He calls us to extricate ourselves from the ADHD world of information overload to live as whole persons who give ourselves to wisdom and worship of God alone. -- Gerry Breshears, Professor of Systematic Theology at Western Seminary